Great Barrier Reef Aquarium

-Since opening its doors in 1987, the Great Barrier Reef Aquarium (formerly Reef HQ) has welcomed millions of visitors from around the world to experience one of the world’s most iconic ecosystems, the Great Barrier Reef, without getting wet.
+For more than three decades, the Great Barrier Reef Aquarium has welcomed millions of visitors from around the world and just around the corner, to experience the magic of the Great Barrier Reef.

 Marine life on the move